Floating

 • Personalize your email with a unique promo code or helpful insights specific to that particular subscriber.

-Post-Purchase Drip Campaign
+Post-Purchase Email Drip Campaign

 Post-purchase drip campaigns can supplement your marketing efforts significantly, especially if you want to increase customer lifetime value.
 These are automated email sequences triggered after the user purchases your product or service.

 While the first email will mostly confirm the transaction, the follow-up emails will be a blend of delivery notifications and informative sequences.
-For example, before the product gets delivered, you could throw in a brief how-to guide to help customers make the most out of your product.

 Subject line: Your BNA > TXL Trip Details